tom-ohigashi/horseshoe-multi-hist-control/README.md

 - `BIN_case_study.R`: Code for completing a clinical trial example with binary endpoint reported in manuscript.

 - `Surv_case_study.R`: Code for completing a clinical trial example with time-to-event endpoint.
-Note – since the raw data for this example is not publicly available, this code generates a simulated dataset and analyzes it.
+Note – since the raw data for the example reported in manuscript is not publicly available, this code generates a simulated dataset and analyzes it.

 - `Surv_cov_case_study.R`: Code for completing a clinical trial example with time-to-event endpoint and covariate adjustment.
-Note – since the raw data for this example is not publicly available, this code generates a simulated dataset and analyzes it.
+Note – since the raw data for this example reported in manuscript is not publicly available, this code generates a simulated dataset and analyzes it.

 - `Stan_BIN`, `Stan_Surv`, `Stan_Surv_Cov`: Directory containing stan codes called in each sample code.